 Released: November 2017

 More than a full year later, I released my quirky visual novel Broken Minds.
 Broken Minds was the first game released under the "LockedOff" brand, as it was intended for much older audiences.

 The game took two years to develop.
 I started production on September 30th, 2015.

-It is the first game of mine that is not free to play, though it does have a free demo version.
+It was the first game of mine that is not free to play, though it does have a free demo version.

 I think Broken Minds represents a big shift in tone and direction.
 I was able to embrace the parts of my artistic sensibilities that leaned more towards the weird and dark.
 That was established further in the two accompanying light novels.